 Frontier And Rural Medicine (FARM), our rural track medical student program, is a unique opportunity for a select group of Pillar 2 students to receive nine months of their clinical training in rural communities.

-The Sanford School of Medicine has long been recognized for our excellence in rural medical education.
-This includes being consistently ranked by U.S. News and World Report as a "top 10" medical school for rural medicine.
-By establishing the rural track program we're building upon this tradition.
-The ultimate goal of the FARM program is to increase the number of primary care physicians who practice in rural South Dakota.
+The Sanford School of Medicine has long been recognized for our excellence in rural medical education: We are consistently ranked in U.S. News and World Report's top 10 medical schools for rural medicine.
+Our goal is to increase the number of primary care physicians who practice in rural South Dakota.

-At their rural clinical sites, students will participate in the full spectrum of rural medicine as they provide supervised care and follow patients and their families over time in clinic, hospital, and extended care settings.
-Training in rural communities offers medical students the opportunity to experience increased hands-on-education, gain an appreciation of the benefits of continuity in patient care, and develop strong bonds with instructors who mentor students on the professional and personal aspects of being a physician.
+At their rural clinical sites, students will participate in the full spectrum of rural medicine as they provide supervised care and follow patients and their families over time in clinic, hospital and extended care settings.
+Training in rural communities offers medical students the opportunity to experience increased hands-on-education, gain an appreciation of the benefits of continuity in patient care and develop strong bonds with instructors who mentor students on the professional and personal aspects of being a physician.

 While living, learning and becoming engaged with their communities, students will not only provide healthcare services, but also community health education.
 They will complete a community project as part of the curriculum, with the support of partners such as the South Dakota Area Health Education Center.

 On-site specialty clinics, academic faculty visits, online cases, telemedicine and videoconferencing will all be used to help students learn.
 Community ambassadors will introduce students to and engage them in their communities, providing them with housing at the sites.